 The researchers found that there were "key individuals" which held the group together after the introduction of a male; maintaining their social connections and creating social cohesion.
 It was the lack of these key individuals which caused the group to dissolve after the introduction of a male into the asocial group (Jacoby et al, 2010).

-To learn more about the complex social structure of groups of sharks, you can check out Blood is Not Thicker Than Water.
+To learn more about the complex social structure of groups of sharks, you can check out Blood is Not Thicker Than Water and Mellow Yellow.

 Springer S (1967).
 Social organization of shark populations.
 In: Gilbert PW, Mathewson RF & Rall DP (Eds.).
 Sharks, Skates and Rays.
 Baltimore: Johns Hopkins University Press, pp. 149-174.